BryantSteed/projectRSA/rsa-project-report.md

 Here you see that it matches up perfectly with the logn growth order.
 As far as why this empiral O(logn) doesn't match my theoretical of O(n^2), I can think of a main scenarios:

-The main thing that I think is that multiplication may not actually be emperically O(n^2) for the size of integers that I was using.
+The main thing that I think is that multiplication may not actually be empirically O(n^2) for the size of integers that I was using.
 I feel like somewhere under the hood, something is being done to make multiplication faster because if I were to just have a function that multiplies, it should have at least been O(n^2).

-Despite all that, we still get **O(logn)** for encryption emperically.
+Despite all that, we still get **O(logn)** for encryption empirically.

 #### Decryption